zhoujingya/mojo/stdlib/docs/style-guide.md

 ```

 #### Code header comments
-#### Code header comments

-Code in the Mojo standard library should use the following conventional
 Code in the Mojo standard library should use the following conventional
 structure of header comments separating the various kinds of methods that can be
 defined on structs.